 - Financing: Credit terms are common among intermediaries, as they help manufacturers and retailers to finance their operations.
-This helps ensure a smooth flow of goods without financial bottlenecks. - Grading: Intermediaries may sort products based on quality and grade, ensuring that consumers receive goods that meet specific standards. - Market Information: Intermediaries collect and disseminate market information, including consumer preferences, competitor activities, and market trends.
+This helps ensure a smooth flow of goods without financial bottlenecks. - o Grading: Intermediaries may sort products based on quality and grade, ensuring that consumers receive goods that meet specific standards. - Market Information: Intermediaries collect and disseminate market information, including consumer preferences, competitor activities, and market trends.
 This information helps manufacturers and retailers make informed decisions about production, marketing, and inventory management.

-- 1. Marketing channels ensure that products move from producers to consumers through various such as wholesalers and retailers. (intermediaries) - 2.
-Direct distribution channels offer better over branding and customer experience compared to indirect channels. (control) - 3.
-Distribution channels perform essential functions such as , promotion, risk-taking, assorting, storing, sorting, and transporting products. (negotiation) - Outcome-Based Activity 1
+1. Marketing channels ensure that products move from producers to consumers through various such as wholesalers and retailers. (intermediaries) 2.
+Direct distribution channels offer better over branding and customer experience compared to indirect channels. (control) 3.
+Distribution channels perform essential functions such as, promotion, risk-taking, assorting, storing, sorting, and transporting products. (negotiation) 4.
+4. The nature, complexity, and value of products influence the choice of channels.
+(Distribution)